 The problem with cromolyn sodium is that if you use it daily, your sense of smell will be affected.

-The most success I have had with allergic and asthmatic patients is:
+The most success I have had with treating allergies naturally in my allergic and asthmatic patients is:

 2. Load up with a natural systemic mast cell stabilizer at the beginning of the allergy season (I begin when the first daffodil blooms) and then lower the dose to the lowest maintenance to prevent symptoms.
 See my DMAR® NATURAL ALLERGY Treatment